Skip to main content

 The purpose of lube, you ask?
 For those who are unfamiliar, it’s pretty simple: lube is meant to be used inside of the body, and it’s typically a water, oil, or silicone-based formula that helps reduce friction during sex and thus makes it less painful for those involved.
 (Because ICYDK, friction can cause irritation, tears, and bleeding during penetration and the like.)
 (Not fun.)

-And while most arousal oils are designed with using them on your vulva in mind, most arousal oils can also be used on your entire body for massage purposes during sex.
+And while most arousal oils are designed with using them on your vulva in mind, they can also be used on your entire body for massage purposes during or before sex.
 For example, maybe you and your partner want to get in the mood by doing a little sexy massage before you get to work, yah know?

 All in all, an arousal oil will basically act as your own personal aphrodisiac using natural ingredients to boost your circulation and get you hot and bothered.
 That said, they’re usually built for using on your skin alone, and not all are safe for using with your sex toys or even with condoms, so be sure you check the label first to ensure that you’re using them safely and as intended by the sexual wellness manufacturer, K?

-Among other things, it’s kind of like a mix between both arousal oil and lubricant, meaning that you can use it all over your body to increase your overall ~sexual buildup~ and it’s safe for insertion, too.
-It’s also (typically) good to use with vibrators, condoms, and the like, so you’ll both reap the benefits of increased sexual arousal while also making any penetration or masturbation totally friction-free.
+Now, onto intimacy serum, which is kind of like a mix between both arousal oil and lubricant.
+You can use it all over your body to increase your overall ~sexual buildup~ and it’s safe for insertion, too.
+Depending on the brand, it can also be safe to use with vibrators, condoms, and the like, so you’ll both reap the benefits of increased sexual arousal while also making any penetration or masturbation friction-free.
 (Which will only lead you to feeling your very best in the bedroom and beyond.)

 And Yep, Here’s what Makes Our Intimacy Serum *The Best*